 The Office of the President will formally notify the dean of the results of the promotion conferences, including those pending cases where an action of terminal appointment is being considered.
-Candidates will be notified of the president's decision in February 2026.
+Every effort will be made to do so by February 16, 2026.
+The president's decisions will remain confidential until February 20, 2026, when candidates will be notified of the president's decision.